Student Accessibility & Accommodation Services

 Step 3 – Keep SAAS updated on your situation!

-If there are any changes or you feel that your accommodations are not working, it is important to let us know ASAP.
+If there are any changes in your situation or you feel that your accommodations are not working, it is important to let us know ASAP so that we can ensure timely implementation of the changes.